cea-hpc/modules/doc/source/design/variants.rst

     - this kind of variant cannot be directly appended to module name
     - thus it must be specified as a separate word
-    - in case variant can be multi-valued, a ``,`` character separates each value to set

 - a Boolean variant can be specified with its bare name prefixed by *+*, *-* or *~*